Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 - *Path*
     Enter the path to the property of the input object to be compared with.
 If the input data is of a primitive type, for instance *string* or *number*, you can also leave the path blank to compare the input data directly.

-    > [Info] The properties of an entity you can refer to are described in the relevant API documentation.
+    > [Info] The properties of an entity you can refer to are described in the relevant model documentation, see *Dev Tools > API > Data model > Modul > Select name of the data model*.

 - *Operator*
     Enter the applicable operator for the comparison.
 The following operators are available: